lenesk/sokolova.dk/how-to-start-the-essay-task-at-the-studieproeven-exam.md

 **In my upcoming blog post, you will learn about relevant linguistic features for writing about data and the first question in particular!
 You will also learn how to write the first sentence.**

-Do you have questions, comments or suggestions - email to me to [elena@sokolova.dk](mailto:elena@sokolova.dk).
+Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).

 <script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>